Abu Dhabi crown prince to visit Turkey after years of tension - officials | Law-Order

 Abu Dhabi crown prince to visit Turkey after years of tension - officials

-Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan, the UAE's de facto ruler, will visit Turkey for the first time in years as the regional rivals work to repair frayed ties, two Turkish officials said on Monday.
+Asked about the planned visit, a spokesman for Erdogan's AK Party did not specify a date but said talks between Ankara and Abu Dhabi on normalising ties would continue and that the progress made so far was positive.
+"This rapprochement between the UAE and Turkey, this intense cooperation for the resolution of problems, is good," Omer Celik told reporters, adding Ankara had a "comprehensive action plan and sincere approach" for resolving regional disputes.

-Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan, the UAE's de facto ruler, will visit Turkey for the first time in years as the regional rivals work to repair frayed ties, two Turkish officials said on Monday.
-The visit, which will include talks with Turkey's President Tayyip Erdogan, is scheduled to take place as soon as Nov.
+Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed al-Nahyan, the UAE's de facto ruler, will visit Turkey for the first time in years as the regional rivals work to repair frayed relations, two Turkish officials said on Monday.
+The visit, which will include talks with Turkish President Tayyip Erdogan, is scheduled to take place as soon as Nov.
 24, the officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)